-I took a deep breath and calculated my options.
+I considered my options.
 I had my purse and thus money and my cell phone.
-My parents had a key and were only fifteen minutes away.
+My parents had an extra key to the truck and were only fifteen minutes away.
 Fifteen minutes would give me plenty of time to make my purchase and be back out to the truck before they arrived.
-The truck canopy was unlocked and I could put the dog food inside and sit on the dropped tailgate while I waited - if I needed to wait.
+Since, the truck canopy was unlocked, I could put the dog food inside and sit on the dropped tailgate while I waited - if I needed to wait.
 And, it hadn't started to snow, yet...

-In less than five minutes the phone call had been made, the dog food purchased, and I was back outside, sitting on the tailgate.
-To entertain myself I watched the people entering and exiting the store.
-One held my attention longer than the others.
-It was hard to tell the gender.
-The hair style, clothing and mannerisms could be either male or female.
-Hair was a longish Pompadour, shirt, slacks/trousers, loafers.
-Nothing definitive.
+In less than ten minutes the phone call had been made, the dog food purchased, and I was back outside, sitting on the tailgate.
+To entertain myself I watched the people entering and exiting the store, surprised so many others were out so late on a stormy night.
+Perhaps they had urgent purchases like I had.